Masters of the Universe: Filmation animated series era

-He-Man and the Masters of the Universe – Filmation animated series (1983–84)
+He-Man and the Masters of the Universe – Filmation animated series (1983–1984)

 In 1983, Masters of the Universe would debut perhaps its most famous incarnation, with the animated series He-Man and the Masters of the Universe.
 Created by Filmation under the direction of executive producer Lou Scheimer, the cartoon made its television debut on September 5, 1983, with the episode "The Diamond Ray of Disappearance".
 Running through two seasons, He-Man and the Masters of the Universe was one of the first animated series produced directly for weekday syndication, as opposed to reruns primarily based on Saturday mornings.
-Totaling 130 episodes, with each season of 65 episodes stretching across 13 weeks, the series last episode, "The Cold Zone," on November 21, 1985.
+Totaling 130 episodes, with each season of 65 episodes stretching across 13 weeks, the series' last episode, "The Cold Zone," aired on November 21, 1985.